 Scarves, wraps, and shawls of the same materials, usually homemade, were alternatives.
 Shop ponchos.

 70s Jackets, Coats, Capes

 Many 70s coats are back in style for 2018-2019.
-Long suede jackets with fur trim.
-Shearling lined denim jackets.
-Teddy coats, embroidered coats, and fringe trim coats are all part of the hippie boho revival.
-There are also many vintage style long coats in rich earthy tone making a comeback this year.
+Long suede jackets with fur trim, shearling lined denim jackets, teddy coats, embroidered coats, and fringe trim coats are all part of the hippie boho revival.
+There are also many vintage style long coats in rich earthy tones making a comeback this year.
 Shop 1970s coats and jackets here.

 Chunky square heeled shoes provided a stiff but sturdy heel in the middle of the decade.
 Colors were plain white, brown, yellow or red with minimal decor.
 They were heavily influenced by menswear shoes of the 60s.

 Vintage dancing shoes from the 20s and 60s put women back in dainty heels in the mid-70s.
-T strap, mary janes, cross straps, and ankle straps perched on thin but sturdy stiletto heels.
+T straps, Mary Janes, cross straps, and ankle straps perched on thin but sturdy stiletto heels.
 They were especially popular as evening shoes and disco dancing heels.
-Snakes skin prints were part of every stiletto shoe designers collection.
+Snakeskin prints were part of every stiletto shoe designer’s collection.

-Birkenstock sandals emerged in 1967 and were quickly picked up by hippies.
+Birkenstock sandals emerged in 1967 and were quickly picked up by hippies in the early 1970s.
 The contoured footbed and earth tone colors fit right in at festivals, concerts, and rallies.

-Granny boots, clogs, platform sandals, and summer wedges are back in fashion.
+Granny boots, clogs, platform sandals, and summer wedges are back in fashion today.
 Shop 1970s shoes here.